jasperquak/winning_jeopardy/README.md

 In case you want to reproduce the project in a Jupyter Notebook in your own environment.

-Download both the .ipynb file and the .csv file in the same folder.
+Download both the .ipynb file and the .zip file.
+Unpack the .zip file, into the same folder at the .ipynb file.

 Before starting Jupyter Notebook, ensure that you have the following packages installed:
 * pandas